johnofleek/PiloT/autoPilot/README.md

    1. Pay particular attention to the usb composition setting - if in doubt check the AT command manual for the particular modem that is being used - a composition with an MBIM setting is recommended
-1. [Check](./test_configurationRecords.md) to see if we tested your Rpi / Raspbian will work with network manager
+1. [Check](./test_configurationRecords.md) to see if we tested your Rpi / Raspbian OS will work with network manager
 1. Power down the Pilot HAT - run the following script
    ```